KJB88/KJB88.github.io/_projects/wp_sim.md

 ---

 <p>
-  <b>Technical details of the project are under NDA and are IP of Siemens Gamesa Renewable Energy and as such, I cannot disclose any specifics about implementation.</b>
+  <b>Technical details of the project are under NDA and are IP of my then-employer and as such, I cannot disclose any specifics about implementation.</b>
 </p>
 <p>
-  <h2><u>Short Version</u></h2>
+  <h2><u>Introduction</u></h2>
-    I was personally headhunted by the Siemens Gamesa Renewable Energy (SGRE) Hull Plant to join their new Digitalisation Department as a Digitalisation Specialist (original title was Factory Simulation Expert).
+    I was personally headhunted by a multi-national energy company to join their new simulation department as a specialist in Unity.
 I was hired to design and develop a solution utilizing Unity (games tech.) to meet their evolving business demands in the new age of real-time graphics and data visualization.
 Throughout my time there, I primarily developed their in-house simulation software.
 I started with designing and building a proof-of-concept.
 Upon sign off of this deliverable, the main project was underway.
 I interviewed, hired and built a team of talented developers to begin full development.
-During this time, I was in a Lead/Senior Digitalisation Specialist role, leading and supporting my team as well as being hands-on with the technical implementation.
+During this time, I was in a Lead/Senior Developer role, leading and supporting my team as well as being hands-on with the technical implementation.
 Throughout the development lifecycle, I was handling day-to-day leadership duties, project management and working with partners (and other departments) to build a content pipeline and management system to optimize and better facilitate how we pipe in assets and data into the simulation.
 </p>
 <p>
   <h5>Responsibilities</h5>
   <ul>
-    <li>Primary Systems Architect for Large Scalable System.</li>
+    <li>Be the primary Systems Architect for the simulation application.</li>
-    <li>Core Unity/C# Developer throughout lifecycle</li>
+    <li>Be the core Unity/C# developer on the project, driving technical design and implementation.</li>
-    <li>Technical Leadership for small team of Unity Developers.</li>
+    <li>Perform Technical Leadership duties for a small team of Unity Developers.</li>
-    <li>Implement initial Project Management suite and Tech-Stack.</li>
+    <li>Install and configure relevant tooling for the project; project management, code repositories, workflow, define relevant libraries, etc.</li>
     <li>Educate the company on the usage of the technology and project as well as advocate for how it can further meet business requirements and improve industrial processes.</li>
-    <li>Co-operate and Liaise with SMEs, internal and external partners to faciliate development of the project.</li>
+    <li>Co-operate and Liaise with SMEs, internal and external partners to faciliate content/asset creation for the project.</li>
   </ul>
 <h5>Challenges</h5>
   <ul>
     <li>Designing a large yet scalable commercial solution with only 2 years of contractor experience in development.</li>
     <li>Taking on a Leadership role with no prior experience.</li>
     <li>Managing a software project (and its supporting stack) with no prior professional experience.</li>
-  <li>Operating within a Manufacturing Facility that doesn't have specific Software Protocols/Environments.</li>
+    <li>Operating within an organisation that doesn't have an understanding of software development methodology.</li>
     <li>Facilitating a Co-operative approach between other business units/entities that have their own timelines.</li>
   </ul>
 <h5>Actions</h5>